 - Race Brook Falls, for a hike to a beautiful waterfall that has three tiers.

 A Trip You Won’t Forget

-The Berkshires are a special place and every time I go I stumble upon another gem!
+The Berkshires are a special place with an incredible amount of history and culture, dating back to the 1700s.
+Every time I go I stumble upon another gem.
 I’m so fortunate that my parents have a lake house in Berkshires and after ten years, I still want more.
-There is always a new hike to explore, another restaurant to check out and so much culture to experience.
-Looking for more inspiration?
-Check out my post on hiking Winona, Minnesota to see the fall colors.
+There is always a new hike to explore, another restaurant to check out and so many galleries, museums, and concerts.